-Dacogen is used to treat myelodysplastic syndromes (certain types of blood or bone marrow cancer).
+Dacogen injection is used to treat myelodysplastic syndromes (certain types of blood or bone marrow cancer).

 Dacogen may also be used for purposes not listed in this medication guide.

-To make sure you can safely take Dacogen, tell your doctor if you have any of these other conditions:
+To make sure Dacogen is safe for you, tell your doctor if you have ever had:

 kidney disease; or

 You may need to have a negative pregnancy test before starting this treatment.

 Decitabine can harm an unborn baby or cause birth defects if the mother or the father is using this medicine.